10 Fun Facts About Jupiter, the Giant Planet

 Body

-Jupiter, the king of all planets is named after the king of gods in Roman mythology!
 How many moons does Jupiter actually have?
 Is the red spot permanent?
 Does Jupiter protect Earth?
-Find fun facts about Jupiter, including recent discoveries from the Juno spacecraft mission.
+Find fun facts about planet Jupiter, including recent discoveries from the Juno spacecraft mission.

 Jupiter Fun Facts

-- Jupiter reigns over a miniature solar system of at least 79 moons, including huge and ever-changing Io, Europa, Ganymede, and Callisto (named the Galilean Satellites in Galileo’s honor).
+2. Jupiter is in charge of a small solar system with 79 moons.
+Some of the notable moons are Io, Europa, Ganymede, and Callisto, which are called the Galilean Satellites.
 While Jupiter cannot support life, some of its moons might be able to do so, given the oceans beneath the surface.

-- Jupiter has four rings!
-They were discovered by the Voyager 1 spacecraft in 1979.
-They are very faint and made of small dust particles unlike Saturn’s visible rings which are made of large icy and rock chunks.
+5. Jupiter has four rings!
+The Voyager 1 spacecraft discovered them in 1979.
+They are very faint and made of small dust particles, unlike Saturn’s visible rings, which are made of large icy rock chunks.

 Image (from top to bottom): Jupiter’s Great Red Spot, Io, Europa, Ganymede, Callisto.
 NASA.